Withholding Tax for the leasing of real estate owned by Non-residents

 1. Has submitted a Notice of Acquisition of the Status of Foreign Ordinary Corporation

 2. Where the foreign corporation is one that should make a registration pursuant to the provisions of the Companies Act or of the Civil Code, and has registered.

-Where the country of residence of a non-resident or a foreign corporation has an income tax convention with Japan
+Where the country of residence of a non-resident or a foreign corporation has an income tax treaty with Japan

-Non-resident lessor may receive a refund of the withheld amount of money by doing a final income tax return during one month from February 16th through March 15th of the next year.
+Non-resident owners may receive a refund from the withheld amount by filling out a final income tax return from February 16th to March 15th of the following year.

-(Note 2) For details on the procedure, please contact your tax office or tax experts.
+*Note 2 For details regarding the tax filing procedure, please contact your local tax office or a tax specialist.